 Employees are eligible for one level of pay.
 Education Incentive Pay in the amounts set forth shall be awarded to an employee effective the date beginning the pay period following receipt of eligibility by Human Resources.

-Effective the first full pay period starting on or after July 1, 2021, education and vocation incentive pay shall be provided monthly as a percentage of the employee's base rate of pay and paid out biweekly as follows:
+Effective the first full pay period starting on or after July 1, 2021, education and vocation incentive pay shall be provided monthly as a percentage of the employee's base rate of pay as described below.